UAA Aboriginal & Torres Strait Islander ID Day

-COST: Free, with thanks to UAA
+COST: Free, with thanks to UAA and Steadfast

 The Hunter Academy of Sport (HAS) in partnership with Underwriting Agencies Australia (UAA) have developed an exciting program for students of Aboriginal and Torres Strait Island descent.
 The day is designed for participants wishing to advance their opportunities in sport.
 Aboriginal and Torres Strait Islander Talent ID Day is a ‘first of its kind’ where HAS have developed a sporting platform for athletes to be identified in multiple sports.
 Those identified will be offered the opportunity to advance to fully funded scholarship positions with HAS Scholarship programs.

 Talent ID is an attempt to identify people with specific skills, personal qualities and physical attributes that may lead that person to become a high performing athlete.
 It is much more than just assessing a persons physical capabilities, it includes the emotional side of performance, aspects like; desire, determination and resilience.
 These qualities can often be found in mainstream sport, but a little harder to assess when participating in a talent ID day.

 - To be eligible to apply to the Indigenous Talent ID day a person must firstly be of indigenous descent, in addition, the applicant must be ‘endorsed’ by the school or sporting association in which he/she attends.

 - The program is open to both male and females that turn 13, 14 , 15 or 16 years of age in 2022

 - You must currently reside within the Local Government Area (LGA) of the Hunter